vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 If you want to understand a few words about what we are doing below, I advice you to read this link about how to access Google APIs through [OAuth 2.0][oauth].

 ### Google Cloud Platform (GCP)

-First login you on the [Google Cloud Platform Console][df1] with you Google account.
+First log-in on the [Google Cloud Platform Console][df1] through you Google account.

 ### Create a New Project
 Create a project for your application as below :